-Lastly, the config_example which contains all the commands for T-Rex miner.
-To view the different commands which we will cover in the next section, you will have to open the file with notepad.
+Lastly, the config_example.
+Contains all the commands for T-Rex miner.
+To view the different commands which we will cover in the next section, you will have to open the file with Notepad.

 T-Rex Miner has very few files so therefore, this section is quite brief.
 Now let’s move on to the commands.

-T-Rex Miner has a few commands which makes this miner a lot less intimidating due to having a lot less options.
+T-Rex Miner has a few commands which make this miner a lot less intimidating due to having a lot fewer options.

 The commands will carry the definition taken from the documentation since it is self-explanatory there.
 I will add more information and examples if needed to clarify it better.